Agency Contact

 We gather information from the student filing the complaint.
 We reach out to the institution regarding the complaint, the process, and the final decision from the institution.
 If necessary, we include the Consumer Protection Division of the North Carolina Department of Justice.

-Is the process handled all within your agency or do you divide consumer protection and student complaint duties dependent on the type of institution (Public, Private, Technical, etc.)?
+Is the non-SARA process handled all within your agency or do you divide consumer protection and student complaint duties dependent on the type of institution (Public, Private, Technical, etc.)?

-Who is the contact person at your agency for receiving complaints?
+Who is the contact person or entity for your state for receiving non-SARA student complaints?

 • Contact Name: Kaity McNeill